Said Mohammad Khan: Territorial administration

-Later administrative records confirm that "Sayad Mohammad received Hashnagar, and Pir Mohammad the Doāba" as their respective jagirs (feudal land grants).
-This division suggests that while the brothers shared overall authority, each had primary responsibility for specific sub-regions.
+Within this arrangement, Peshawar functioned as the principal political centre under the leadership of Yar Mohammad Khan and Sultan Mohammad Khan, while Said Mohammad Khan's authority was primarily associated with Hashtnagar.
+Later administrative records similarly state that "Sayad Mohammad received Hashnagar, and Pir Mohammad the Doāba" as their respective jagirs.

-Loss of Peshawar
+Loss of Peshawar and displacement

-The position of the Peshawar Sardars became increasingly precarious after the Battle of Nowshera in 1823, which marked the beginning of Sikh expansion into the region.
-The final blow came with the Sikh conquest of Peshawar in 1834.
-Charles Masson, who encountered the displaced Sardars shortly after this event, provides a vivid account of their reaction.
-He found them resting by the Bara River and noted: "Poor Saiyad Máhomed Khán said not a word, and appeared careless of what had happened."
-This description suggests either stoic acceptance or deep resignation in the face of their political displacement.
+The position of the Peshawar Sardars became increasingly precarious after the Battle of Nowshera in 1823, which marked a decisive stage in Sikh expansion into the Peshawar frontier.
+After this defeat, Muhammadzai rule in Peshawar operated under Sikh ascendancy, with tribute obligations and coercive constraints that limited effective sovereignty.

+The final blow came with the Sikh annexation of Peshawar in May 1834.
+The Peshawar Sardars were expelled and placed under surveillance near Lahore, while parts of their former territories were retained only as conditional revenue assignments.
+Charles Masson, who encountered the displaced Sardars shortly after the loss of Peshawar, wrote that "Poor Saiyad Máhomed Khán said not a word, and appeared careless of what had happened", a description suggesting either resignation or political exhaustion in the face of their displacement.

+During the 1840s, British administrative correspondence records continuing financial strain among the displaced Peshawar Sardars.
+Said Mohammad Khan's position remained contingent, although he was temporarily restored to the Hashtnagar revenue-farm between 1845 and 1849.
+After the British annexation of the Punjab in 1849, Dost Mohammad Khan removed his brothers and their households from the Punjab and escorted them back to Kabul.

 Family and marriages

 In accordance with the customs of Afghan nobility and Islamic law, Said Mohammad Khan had multiple wives from various tribal backgrounds.
 Genealogical sources, while not always consistent in their details, indicate he married at least nine times, with wives from the following backgrounds: